Jon Ikeda

 Jon Ikeda (born July 31, 1965) is an American automobile designer and executive.
-He currently serves as vice president and brand officer of Acura, the luxury and performance division of Honda Motor Company.
+He currently serves as senior vice president of Honda Racing Corporation USA.
+He previously served as vice president and brand officer of Acura.

 Early life and education

-Ikeda, a Japanese American, grew up in Glendale and Pasadena, California.
+Ikeda, a Japanese American born in Tokyo, immigrated to the United States in 1978, and grew up in Glendale and Pasadena, California.
 In 1989, he graduated from the Art Center College of Design in Pasadena, with a Bachelor of Science in industrial design.

 Career

 In fall 1989, Ikeda was hired by Honda, working at the automaker's advanced design studio in Tokyo.
 While in Japan, he contributed to the design of the award-winning 1991 Honda FS-X concept, as well as the first generation Acura RL.